agsb/immu/docs/SplitDictionaries.md

 ### Memory Models

-Let us use a linear memory model with Bios, System, Forth \[Core, Vocabularies, free-memory, TIB, PAD, DataStack, ReturnStack\], SystemStack.
+Let us use a linear memory model with Bios, System, Forth with \[Core, Vocabularies, free-memory, TIB, PAD, DataStack, ReturnStack], SystemStack.

 The Bios is basic input, output and clock routines; the System is operational routines with access formats and protocols; the Forth is a Forth system with, Core words, Vocabularies words, TIB and PAD buffers, DataStack and ReturnStack for Forth use; and the SystemStack for System use.